Health-Education-England/tis-trainee-forms/README.md

 ```

 ### getFormRPartBsByTraineeTisId

 This method is used to return a collection of submitted and draft forms. when this request is
-received with the TraineeTisId it retrives a list of forms from the AbstractCloudRepository using
+received with the TraineeTisId it retrives a list of forms from the S3 bucket using
-the traineeTisId recived, this method maps the stream of formRs to a collection of objects, for
+the traineeTisId recived, this method maps the stream of formRs received to a collection of objects, for
 each object the date type of submissionType is checked, if it is a LocalDateTime format it is added
-to the metadata, otherwise it is parsed from LocalDate to LocalDateTime.
+to the metadata, otherwise it is parsed from LocalDate to LocalDateTime and then added.

 ##### Get Forms By TraineeTisId Example
 ```